 Drive carefully and considerately on the site.
 There are a large number of pedestrians, bicycles and animals on the site so consider their safety.
-There is a site-wide speed limit of 20mph for most roads, and 10mph in Marlborough Hall and Wellington Hall car parks.
-Do not park your vehicle anywhere other than in a designated car park and display clearly your car parking permit.
+There is a site-wide speed limit of 10 and 20mph (10mph in MH/WH car parks) at Shrivenham.
+Do not park your vehicle anywhere other than a designated car park and display clearly the car parking permit.
 Take special care in poor weather conditions such as snow and ice as not all car parks and roads are treated with salt or grit.
 Use lights in low light conditions.